 Councillor Lorenzen is chair of the Public Safety & Human Resources Committee and sits on the Municipal Works & Services and Finance Standing Committees, as well as the Airport Terminal Building Committee and Wastewater Steering Committee.

 Sarah McBreairty was born in 1983 in Corner Brook and moved to Gander in 1986 with parents Hope and Sheldon McBreairty.
 She and husband Neal Blackmore have two sons, Kelson and Hayden.

 After completing three years of an undergraduate degree in philosophy at MUN, Ms. McBreairty attended the Culinary Institute of Canada at Holland College in PEI.
 Throughout and following that training, she worked in BC, PEI and in Gander, and is currently completing her university degree.

 She serves on the Board of Directors for the Gander Status of Women Council, holding various committee and executive positions during her tenure.

 Councillor McBreairty chairs the Parks & Recreation Committee of Council and sits as a member of the Economic Development Committee and the Tourism & Special Events Committee.
-She also represents Council on the Multiplex Committee, Cobb's Pond Rotary Park Redevelopment Committee and Gander & Area Community Advisory Board on Housing and Homelessness.
+She also represents Council on the Multiplex Committee, Cobb's Pond Rotary Park Redevelopment Committee and The Roads to End Violence.